-Because omega-3 fatty acids are healthy for your brain — and your heart — in general, they’re worth incorporating into your diet.
+Because omega-3 fatty acids are healthy for your brain and heart in general, they’re worth incorporating into your diet.
 Cold-water fish contain the highest levels of this healthy nutrient.
-Good food sources include:

 Turkey is high in the amino acid tryptophan, which has become synonymous with the sleepy feeling that comes over you after Thanksgiving dinner.

-Aside from its supposed sleep-inducing effects, tryptophan helps your body make serotonin — a brain chemical that’s involved in stabilizing your mood.
+Aside from its supposed sleep-inducing effects, tryptophan helps your body make serotonin, a brain chemical that’s involved in

 One way to tip the balance in favor of healthy bacteria is by eating probiotics — foods containing live bacteria.
 These include:

 Chamomile has been used for centuries as a folk remedy for upset stomach, anxiety, and insomnia.
-Preliminary research suggests that a chamomile extract can also help relieve depression and anxiety.
-Although this hasn’t been proven, if you find that sipping on something hot soothes your mind, it can’t hurt to sip on some chamomile tea.
+A 2020 study suggested that chamomile extract can also help relieve depression and anxiety, both of which are associated with bipolar disorder.

 - aged cheeses